-The total OPEB liability as of July 1, 2019, was determined by rolling forward the District's total OPEB liability as of July 1, 2018 to July 1, 2019, using the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified:
+The total OPEB liability as of July 1, 2020, was determined by rolling forward the District's total OPEB liability as of July 1, 2019 to July 1, 2020, using the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified:

-- Actuarial cost method Entry Age Normal. - Salary increases 2.50% cost of living adjustment, 1% real wage growth, and for teachers and administrators a merit increase which varies by age from 2.75% to 0%. - Discount rate 3.36% based on the Standards & Poor's Municipal Bond 20 Year High Grade Rate Index at 7/1/19. - Mortality rates Separate rates are assumed preretirement and postretirement using the rates assumed in the PSERS defined benefit pension plan actuarial valuation.
-Incorporated into the table are rates projected generationally by the Buck Modified 2016 projection scale to reflect mortality improvement. - Healthcare cost trend rates 6.0% in 2018, and 5.5% in 2019 through 2021.
-Rates gradually decrease from 5.4% in 2022 to 3.8% in 2075 and later based on the Society of Actuaries Long-Run Medical Cost Trend Model. - Participation rates 100% of employees eligible for District subsidized benefits and 50% of employees eligible for Act 110/43 are assumed to elect coverage.
+- Actuarial cost method Entry Age Normal. - Salary increases 2.50% cost of living adjustment, 1% real wage growth, and for teachers and administrators a merit increase which varies by age from 2.75% to 0%. - Discount rate 1.86% based on the Standard & Poor's Municipal Bond 20 Year High Grade Rate Index at July 1, 2020. - Mortality rates Separate rates are assumed preretirement and postretirement using the rates assumed in the PSERS defined benefit pension plan actuarial valuation.
+Incorporated into the table are rates projected generationally by the Buck Modified 2016 projection scale to reflect mortality improvement. - Healthcare cost trend rates 5.5% in 2020 through 2023.
+Rates gradually decrease from 5.4% in 2024 to 4.0% in 2075 and later based on the Society of Actuaries Long-Run Medical Cost Trend Model. - Participation rates Based on census information as of January 2021.